Skip to content

 Also have a look at ComposeStack docs for further information.

-Usage of docker-compose binary
+Usage of the docker compose binary

-You can override Testcontainers' default behaviour and make it use a docker-compose binary installed on the local machine.
-This will generally yield an experience that is closer to running docker-compose locally, with the caveat that Docker Compose needs to be present on dev and CI machines.
+You can override Testcontainers' default behaviour and make it use a docker compose binary installed on the local machine.
+This will generally yield an experience that is closer to running docker compose locally, with the caveat that Docker Compose needs to be present on dev and CI machines.

 Examples